Ask an Expert

 And best of all the price of admission is free.

-Any of your most important questions can be sent to me at Ask an Expert and you will receive a confidential reply within one business day.
-There is no obligation and this is a no-sell zone – just learning.
-So ask away – you would be surprised at how many folks already use this service.
-I am a 30 year member of The Professional Numismatists Guild (#365), which was founded in 1955 and is dedicated to knowledge, integrity and responsibility in the rare coin business.
+Send your questions to Ask an Expert and receive a confidential reply in a timely manner.
+There is no obligation.
+This is a no-sell zone – just learning.
+And you would be surprised at how many folks use this service.
+I have been a member of The Professional Numismatists Guild (#365) since 1986.
+The PNG was founded in 1955 and is dedicated to integrity in the rare coin and precious metal business.

-Let me hear from you on any matter large or small.
-Also consider the Gold Newsletter for an insider’s view without the usual nonsense.
-Finally let me suggest that if you want to learn more about rare coins and their prices a copy of A Guide Book of United States Coins by R.S.
+Consider our Gold Newsletter for an insider’s view of the precious metals.
+Finally let me suggest that if you want to learn about rare coins and their prices a copy of A Guide Book of United States Coins by R.S.
 Yeoman ($15.00 any bookstore) is the first best step.

 Thank you for reading – your interest in rare coins and precious metals is greatly appreciated!